 Once all paperwork has been filed, the actual litigation process will begin.
 Before a case goes to trial, there is the "discovery" process, which is when each side will be required to share all relevant documents and information with the other.
 Discovery may be in the form of questions and answers or through relevant documents, which will be used as evidence during the trial.

-A majority of wrongful termination cases are resolved out of court.
+Most wrongful termination cases are resolved out of court.
 Some cases may go to trial.
 It is important that you consult with your wrongful termination attorney before signing off on a settlement offer or any type of agreement.

 Wrongful termination cases are civil lawsuits where the person filing the lawsuit, the plaintiff, is asking the court to order an employer, the defendant, to pay monetary damages to compensate you for the losses caused by the job termination.